-Your insurance company will pay you directly for the damages of your loss, minus your deductible, which you will then use to pay a contractor to repair your home.
+Your insurance company will pay you directly for the damages of your loss, minus your deductible.
+You’ll then use that money to pay a contractor to repair your home.
 For example, say that you have experienced a kitchen fire, resulting in a $50,000 loss and you carry a $1,000 deductible.
 Your insurance company will pay you $49,000, the total damages minus your deductible.
 When the $50,000 in damages are repaired, you’ll pay for them using the $49,000 from the insurance company plus $1,000 of your own funds, which represents the deductible amount.

 You have the right to choose whether or not to file an insurance claim if you have a loss.
 Typically, people will file claims on larger losses and repair smaller losses on their own.

 Now imagine that the damages to your vehicle were only $200 and you have that same $500 deductible.
-In most cases, a person would choose to pay the $200 out of pocket to repair their car, rather than filing a claim with their insurer.
+In this case, you would probably choose to pay the $200 out of pocket to repair their car, rather than filing a claim with your insurer.

 Insurance policies have a wide range of deductibles you can choose from, based on the policy and coverage.
 In general, the higher your deductible, the lower your premium, and vice versa.

 If you have a higher deductible, such as $500 or $1,000, your insurance company pays less to repair the damage, so the premium they charge you is lower.
 On the other hand, say you have a lower deductible, such as $100 or $300.
-You will pay less out of pocket and your insurance company will pay more, which causes you to have a higher premium.
+With a lower deductible, you’ll pay less out of pocket if you have a loss and your insurance company will pay more, which causes you to have a higher premium.

 Deductibles can vary, based on policy type and on coverages — even within the same policy.

 When it comes to auto insurance, you have a deductible for comprehensive coverage and for collision coverage.
 These two deductibles do not have to be the same.
-Whether they are the same or different, when you have a comprehensive loss — for example, fire, theft, or vandalism — or a collision loss, your insurance provider will pay for the damages, minus your deductible, and you’ll pay the deductible when your car is repaired.
+But whether they are the same or different, when you have a comprehensive loss — for example, fire, theft or vandalism — or a collision loss, your insurance provider will pay for the damages, minus your deductible.
+Then you’ll pay the deductible when your car is repaired.

-Insurance providers may provide various benefits when it comes to your deductible, based on your driving history, claims history, or if you’re not at fault.
+Insurance providers may offer various benefits when it comes to your deductible, based on your driving history, claims history or if you’re not at fault.

 Your deductible may go down for safe driving.
-Some insurance providers will reduce your deductible each year you’re accident free.
+Some insurance providers will reduce your deductible over time if you’re accident free.
 This may apply to your home insurance deductible as well, if you haven’t had any claims.